onshape-public/onshape-ts-client/README.md

 ## Programmatic Revision Creation

 This is will create a release package for specified version and elementId and do a release.
 For the release to be successful part numbers must be pre-assigned to all items.
+Use **extreme caution** while running this script as creating a revision is not undoable.

     $ npm run createrevision  --docuri='https://cad.onshape.com/documents/9f4add5034da1df0c2d028e5/v/4e858b7f13995eac3612aca6/e/d71a3248320c779e3d24ac48'